 This was first written in January 2013.
-As 2015 draws to a close, the quiz has been taken over 7500 times.
-At the end of the year I rerun the numbers and they don't change very much from year to year.
-As we get more members and the site continues to evolve the hope is we will see the number of correct answers start to improve.
+As 2016 draws to a close, the quiz has been taken over 10,000 times.
+I have rerun the numbers and they haven't changed very much from year to year.
+As we get more members and the site continues to evolve, our hope is that we will see the number of correct answers start to improve.

 This quiz has given me a good amount of data showing where players could improve their game.
 The numbers given are actual and not adjusted.
 Many participants have taken the test more than once trying to improve their score.
 Still, these results should be fairly accurate.

 Question 21) was the one most people had trouble with.
 71% overall missed this question.
 With first time tries it was 84%.
 The Question Was - Your partner picked up the Ace of hearts.
 First seat leads the 10 of clubs.
 You take the trick with the only ace in your hand.
 Third seat follows suit and your partner throws off the 10 of spades.
 You hold no trump.
 Assuming you hold one of each of the other three suits, what suit do you lead back?
 The key to answering this is remembering your partner was the dealer.
 Being the dealer, that gave them the chance to discard, creating a void in their hand.
 It's most likely that they have two of the suit they still hold.
 It's up to you to lead into their void.
 It is doubtful that they are void in spades, which leaves diamonds.
 Sure, the dealer is void in clubs, but now the odds are that someone else may also be void given them the opportunity to overtrump your partner.